ififfy/flipflip/docs/options.md

 * **Only Animated** - Videos _and_ Animated GIFs
 * **Only Image Files**
 * **Only Stills**

+#### Re-Generate On Playback
+This option is only available for Scene Generators.
+When enabled, the scene will be automatically regenerated whenever playback is started (either directly, or through an overlay/grid).

 #### Play Full Sources
 By default, FlipFlip will play 1 image from a source before moving to the next.
 If you would rather play all images of